Rikeem Sholes jokes that when he decided to study marine biology, he hadn’t realized he’d have to be outside so much.

 With hundreds of members in both Facebook groups, Sholes has led about 20 hikes and more climbs than he can count.
 “People have really been enjoying just having a space for people of color to get together,” Sholes says.
-Due to the COVID-19 pandemic and recent Black Lives Matter marches, Sholes has noticed that many in these groups are searching for a small reprieve.
+In response to the Black Lives Matter movement, Sholes has noticed that many in these groups are searching for a small reprieve.
 “Because everybody is so disjointed, so separated right now, to just have a space outside allows them to come together.”

 Learning and Keeping Safe

 On the hikes he leads — which have included close-in urban areas like Tryon Creek State Park in Portland — Sholes puts his education to use.
 “Since I’m a biologist, I do throw some kind of nerdy science things in there,” he says.
 He likes to pepper the hikes with interesting facts about streams they might cross, or to identify plants and trees.
 “I like to think that people like learning a little bit about being outside.”
 His background and knowledge helps put novice hikers at ease.
 Even in a group setting, those who are unfamiliar with natural landscapes might have fears of an unknown.
 Sholes laughs when he says he’s had to tell some beginner hikers, “No, there are no bears in Forest Park.”